Q. I am finishing grade 8 of the elementary school. Can I apply?

 Q. Do I have to learn something about the projects before the School starts?

-A. Since participants don’t know which project they will be working on, we don’t require any preparation.
+A. Since participants don’t know which project they will be working on before coming to the camp, we don’t require any preparation.
 Every project leader will start with an introduction that will build on the average high school knowledge.

 Q. What kind of people come to the Summer School of Science?